christoffer-nylen/backstrace/README.md

 * Identify a pattern in recently opened files - that might explain an unexpected program exit.

 Notes:
-* `strace` must be executed with the `-ttt` format option, so that the results can be presented in a timely order.
+* `strace` must be executed with the `-ttt` format option, so the results can be presented in a timely order.
 * PATTERNS are interpreted as basic regular expressions (the default option when using `grep`).

 ## Examples